esamattis/underscore.string/README.markdown

 **humanize** _.humanize(string)

 Converts an underscored, camelized, or dasherized string into a humanized one.
-Also removes beginning and ending whitespace, and removes the postfix '_id'.
+Also removes strips whitespace and removes the postfix '_id'.

 ```javascript
 _('  capitalize dash-CamelCase_underscore trim  ').humanize()